shellclear/aap_requirements_check/README.md

 Requirements
 ------------

+Ansible: ansible-core 2.13 or higher
+Python: 3.8 or later

 To use correctly this role you will need to create an inventory file with the structure below and define the target nodes inside the groups according its function:

 ```command